 By the end of the workshop, you’ll have a clear understanding of research methodology and statistics and a complete research proposal ready for IRB submission at your home institution.
 Gain the confidence and expertise to elevate your research endeavors, positively impacting your career and the field of otolaryngology—head and neck surgery.

 Join us at CREST: The Ultimate Clinical Research Workshop, and unlock a world of research possibilities in otolaryngology—head and neck surgery.
 Don’t miss this chance to embark on a transformative journey and shape the future of professional success.
-Secure your spot today!
+A detailed agenda can be seen here.

 Dates: Oct.
 20-22, 2024